wp-plugins/easy-social-icons/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.2.3.1

-You can upload your own social icon, set your social URL, choose weather you want to display vertical or horizontal.
+You can upload your own social icon, set your social URL, choose whether you want to display vertical or horizontal.

 == Description ==